fanyucai1/PopGen/README.rst

 ########################################################################################################################################
 .. image:: png/all_of_us.png

-`All of Us:All of Us Research Program Genomics Investigators.
+`All of Us Research Program Genomics Investigators.
 Genomic data in the All of Us Research Program[J].
 Nature. <https://www.nature.com/articles/s41586-023-06957-x>`_

 `Mahmoud M, Huang Y, Garimella K, et al. Utility of long-read sequencing for All of Us[J]. bioRxiv, 2023: 2023.01.
 23.525236. <https://www.biorxiv.org/content/10.1101/2023.01.23.525236v1.abstract>`_